hammadtq/binance-php-sdk/README.md

 # binance-php-sdk

+**Note:** This repository is a work-in-progress, please see [Issue Tracker](https://github.com/hammadtq/binance-php-sdk/blob/master/issuetracker.md) to understand what methods are currently available in the sdk.

 This repository contains the PHP-SDK to interact with [Binance DEX](http://binance.org).
 It's supported by mostly pure PHP code.
 The documentation for Binance DEX supported methods is [here](http://docs.binance.org).

 ## Installation